 If you have a relaxing morning planned, in which there’s no need to pack up camp and head on the trail right away, make some ‘cakes.
+They perfectly with coffee (which you can also make while camping, trust us and check out our guide.)
 The ingredients are shelf stable, and it feels amazing to have a pile of flapjacks as you sit among the trees.
 Flannel not included.
 Get the recipe.

 Breakfast Scramble with Sun-Dried Peppers and Spinach

 Use OvaEasy egg crystals, the closest-tasting dried eggs to the fresh thing and available at REI and Amazon.
 Add some spices to the eggs before you head out, and then all you need to do is add hot water and the vegetables.
 Some whole wheat pita or wraps would be good with these eggs too.
 Get the recipe.